THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 Maybe you’ve noticed it in small moments.

-You’re lying awake at night, your brain running scenarios you didn’t invite.
+You’re lying awake at night, and your brain runs scenarios you didn’t invite.

 “What if something goes wrong?”